DarkALAL/football_analyser/README.md

 # Football Analysis

 ## Introduction
-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-This project covers various concepts and addresses real-world problems, making it suitable for both beginners and experienced machine learning engineers.
+The goal of this project is to detect and track players, referees, and footballs in a video using YOLO—one of the most advanced AI object detection models available.
+In addition to leveraging YOLO for initial object detection, the model will be further trained to enhance its performance over time.
+To distinguish teams on the field, players will be assigned to teams based on the colors of their t-shirts through K-means pixel segmentation and clustering techniques.
+This information will then be used to calculate each team's ball acquisition percentage during a match.

+Furthermore, the project employs optical flow algorithms to measure camera movement between frames, which enables the precise tracking of individual player movements.
+By applying perspective transformation, the scene’s depth and perspective are accurately represented, allowing for the measurement of player movement in meters instead of pixels.
+These calculations will also provide key metrics such as player speed and distance covered.

+To enhance user experience and accessibility, a simple yet professional frontend and backend have been developed using Flask.
+This integration offers an intuitive and streamlined interface, ensuring that both beginners and experienced machine learning engineers can easily interact with and benefit from the system.

 ![Screenshot](output_videos/screenshot.png)